envato-archive/envato-wordpress-toolkit/readme.txt

 = 1.7.2 =
 * Added checks to stop PHP from throwing redeclare class errors.
 * Fix an issue where the `ZipArchive` class was called before the `class_exists` check.
+* Fixed Github Updater class so it now shows updates on `update-core.php`.

 = 1.7.1 =
 * Fixed: Stop Mojo Marketplace from tracking your movements and causing long or hanging page loads.